rothej/jh_facial_recog_lock/README.md

 ### Twilio <a name="twilio"></a>

 Set up a Twilio account by following [these instructions](https://www.twilio.com/docs/sms/quickstart/python).
 If using a free trial, be aware that it can only send texts to verified phone numbers (which will initially be the phone number you use to set up the account).
-The values for
+The values for your `.env` variables (`TWILIO_ACCOUNT_SID` and `TWILIO_AUTH_TOKEN`) will be provided and need to be added to `.env` manually.

+### Python Libraries <a name="python-libraries"></a>

+The following libraries will be stored in `requirements.txt`, but are listed here for user reference.

 - `dotenv`, install using `pip3 install python-dotenv`